-February 2022 Review February 2025 Appendix 1: Single Equality Action Plan
+March 2025 Review March 2025 Appendix 1: Single Equality Action Plan

-Equality Strand Action Action How will the impact of the action be monitored?
-Who is responsible for implementing?
-What are the time frames?
-Early success indicators All Publish and promote the Equality Plan through the school website, newsletter and staff meetings.
+Equality Action Action How will the impact of Who is responsible What are the Early success indicators Strand the action be monitored? for implementing? time frames?
+All Publish and promote the Equality Plan through the school website, newsletter and staff meetings.
 Question about parent awareness of Equality Plan in Parent survey.
 Headteacher/ designated member of staff.
 Immediately after Equality Plan is agreed by governing body.
 Staff are familiar with the principles of the Equality Plan and use them when planning lessons, creating classroom displays Parents are aware of the Equality Plan.
 All Monitoring and analysis of pupil achievement by race, gender and disability.
 Achievement data analysed by race, gender and vulnerable groups Headteacher and Governing body Annually in September Analysis of teacher assessments/annual data demonstrates the gap is narrowing All Monitor and analysis of attendance levels, exclusions, incidents of bullying/racist incidents, take-up rates for school activities, participation of parents at information evenings and school surveys.
 Analysis of data and report annually to Governing Body Headteacher and Governing body Annually Attendance is high for all pupils, all children regardless of ethnicity, gender, religion and ability access school activities and parents are involved in school life.
 All Ensure that the curriculum promotes role models and heroes that young people positively identify with, which reflects the school's diversity in terms of race, religion and belief, gender and disability.
 Increase in pupils' participation, confidence and achievement levels.
 Humanities lead, through history lesson plans.
 Ongoing Notable increase in participation and confidence of targeted groups.
-All Recognise and represent the talents of disabled pupils in Gifted and Talented programmes, and ensure representation on the programmes fully reflects the school population in terms of race and gender.
-Gifted and Talents of all students monitored by race, gender and disability Member of staff leading on Able child Analysis register of Gifts and Talents indicates it is changing to reflect the school's diversity All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase in pupil participation, confidence and positive identity - monitor through PSHE Art subject leader Ongoing More diversity reflected in school displays across all year groups Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
+All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
+Increase in pupil participation, confidence and positive identity - monitor through PSHE Art subject leader Achieved ongoing More diversity reflected in school displays across all year groups Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
 Report the figures to the Governing body / Local Authority on a termly basis.
-The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents Headteacher / Governing body Reporting: Autumn, Spring and Summer terms Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body Gender Equality Duty Introduce initiative to encourage girls to take up sport outside the curriculum requirements, including offering dance and cheerleading, to make participation rates more reflective of the school population Increased participation of girls in sports clubs and out of school sport activities Member of staff leading on sports / PE Sept 2018 - ongoing More girls take up after-school sports clubs Gender Equality Duty Encourage boys to read for enjoyment and promote boys reading in school.
-Class teachers to choose class novels that appeal to boys as well as girls Pupil interviews Data Lesson observations Literacy subject leader Sept 2012 - on going Boys are reading more books, attainment of boys reading increases Disability Equality Duty Promote Governor vacancies with leaflets in accessible formats, by involving disabled young people / parents in design and specifically welcoming applications from disabled candidates.
+The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents Headteacher / Governing body Reporting: Autumn, Spring and Summer terms Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body Gender Equality Duty Introduce initiative to encourage girls to take up sport outside the curriculum requirements, including offering dance and cheerleading, to make participation rates more reflective of the school population Increased participation of girls in sports clubs and out of school sport activities Member of staff leading on sports / PE Achieved ongoing More girls take up after-school sports clubs Gender Equality Duty Encourage boys to read for enjoyment and promote boys reading in school.
+Class teachers to choose class novels that appeal to boys as well as girls Pupil interviews Data Lesson observations Literacy subject leader Achieved ongoing Boys are reading more books, attainment of boys reading increases Disability Equality Duty Promote Governor vacancies with leaflets in accessible formats, by involving disabled young people / parents in design and specifically welcoming applications from disabled candidates.
 Monitoring of applications by disability to see if material was effective Lead Governor on Special Educational Needs & Disabilities As needed More applications from disabled candidates to be School Governors Community cohesion Celebrate cultural events throughout the year to increase pupil awareness and understanding of different communities e.g. Diwali, Eid, Christmas.
-Lesson observations Assembly observations RE/PSHE coordinator Ongoing Increased awareness of different communities shown in PSHE assessments
+Lesson observations Assembly observations RE/PSHE coordinator Ongoing Increased awareness of different communities shown in PSHE assessments.
+Increase in understanding of faith and spirituality using pause days and new OW WOW NOW